bahelms/super_perfundo/posts/drafts/3-14_ray-tracer-part3.md

 ```
 For the sake of simplicity, we'll be using a unit sphere, which means the center is
 the world's origin `(0, 0, 0)`, and it has a radius of 1.
 The sphere's transform describes how it will
 be moved and changed within the world.
-Since it defaults to the identity, the transform
+Since it defaults to the identity, this transform
 is essentially a no-op.
 Now, let there be light!

 # Ray, A Drop of Golden Sun